geoscixyz/gpg/content/magnetics/magnetics_gradient_magnetics.rst

 	.. figure:: images/icon_maggrad.gif
 		:align: center

 Most modern instruments are capable of collecting magnetic field data using two sensors for gradient surveys.
-The vertical gradient is measured using two sensors at (typically) 2 and 3 metres above the ground.
+The vertical gradient is measured using two sensors at (typically) 2 and 3 meters above the ground.
 Horizontal gradient surveys can be conducted if the sensors can be mounted some distance apart on a frame.

 Gradient measurements
 =====================